 You can filter the display by Adapter Connections:

 Adapter Connections - Select Adapter Connections to display.
-When there are a number of connections for the same adapter, you can choose the connection you want to see.
+When there are a number of connections for a specific adapter, you can choose the connection you want to see.

 The Side Pane

 Use the side pane to view different information in the Asset Profile table

 You can click the arrow to collapse and expand the side pane.
 Use Search to find any value in the side panel.